salzman-lab/SPLASH-plus/README.md

+# This pipeline is currently in development in private mode.
+# To be able to run this private pipeline, please follow these instructions to configure: https://www.nextflow.io/blog/2021/configure-git-repositories-with-nextflow.html

 ## Introduction

-(All nf-core refs are temporary, please disregard.)
 <!-- TODO nf-core: Write a 1-2 sentence summary of what data the pipeline is for and what it does -->

-**compactors** is a bioinformatics best-practice analysis pipeline for pass.
+**nf-compactors** is a bioinformatics best-practice analysis pipeline for pass.

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It uses Docker/Singularity containers making installation trivial and results highly reproducible.
 The [Nextflow DSL2](https://www.nextflow.io/docs/latest/dsl2.html) implementation of this pipeline uses one container per process which makes it much easier to maintain and update software dependencies.
 Where possible, these processes have been submitted to and installed from [nf-core/modules](https://github.com/nf-core/modules) in order to make them available to all nf-core pipelines, and to everyone within the Nextflow community!